-How to Become a Forensic Scientist in Illinois?
+How to Be a Forensic Scientist in Illinois,IL

 Forensic Science is considered to be an integral part of the criminal justice system, with forensic scientists working in collaboration with other law enforcement agencies to fight crime.
 The work is highly scientific in nature and requires a lot of training and education.

 Featured Programs and Schools

 The state of Illinois currently has 610 forensic science technicians, making the state one of the biggest employers of forensic science technicians in the US.
 So if you are interesting in joining the field in Illinois, here is all the information you would need on how to become a forensic scientist in Illinois.

 Steps to Become a Forensic Scientist in Illinois?

 Before getting into the details of how to become a forensic scientist in Illinois, you must understand that the requirements can vary as per individual employer’s preferences and the position you are applying for.
 Generally, the following steps would be applicable for most forensic science jobs in Illinois:

 Most forensic science jobs would require you to have at least a high school diploma followed by a 4-year bachelor’s degree.
 You may major in any of the natural sciences or even in forensic science.
 At the high school level, you are advised to take up subjects such as physics, chemistry, biology or anthropology.
 Having a sound knowledge of the basic concepts relating to these subjects would help you create a foundation that would help you later on.

 Even if you don’t major in forensic science, you are advised to take up courses in biology, genetics, microbiology, organic and inorganic chemistry.
 You may also be required to complete a series of lab courses at this level.